womanium-quantum/Quantum-Hardware-Education-Challenge---QWorld/README.md

 This course contains several notebooks introducing the reader to Topological Quantum Computing (TQC).
 The main notebook is the 'intro_content.ipynb'n which contains the outline of the course as well as the links to all other notebooks.

 The notebooks contain reminders on the basics of Quantum Computing, introductions to Classical and Quantum Error Corrections, theoretical notions on Anyons, practical computations with Anyons along with exercices and quizzes, and a description of an approach to implementing Topological Qubits, namely, the Toric Code.

+Quizzes on the subject are to be found in the "" PDF file.